 - position Defensive Backs Coach

-Torrian Gray begins his second season in Columbia.
+Torrian Gray begins his third season in Columbia.
 He was named the Gamecocks’ defensive backs coach on Jan.
 15, 2021.

-Gray, 48, has coached the secondary for 22 years, including 18 at the collegiate level and four in the NFL.
+Gray, 48, has coached the secondary for 23 years, including 19 at the collegiate level and four in the NFL.
 He has developed a number of NFL defensive backs, including Brandon Flowers, Kam Chancellor, Kyle Fuller and Kendall Fuller at Virginia Tech and Teez Tabor, Marcus Maye, Quincy Wilson, Duke Dawson and C.J.
 Henderson at Florida.
+Gamecock defensive backs Cam Smith and Darius Rush were both invited to the 2023 NFL Combine.

 In his first season with the Gamecocks, Carolina surrendered 180.8 yards per game through the air, the fewest since 2011.
 They ranked first in the SEC and seventh in the nation in passing yards allowed per game.
 They intercepted 15 passes, tying for second in the SEC lead and tied for 14th in the country.
 Safety Jaylan Foster earned second-team All-America and first-team All-SEC honors after leading the team with 96 tackles and five interceptions.
 His five interceptions tied for fourth in the country.
 Cornerback Cam Smith defended 14 passes (3 interceptions and 11 breakups).
 His 1.3 passes defended per game ranked second in the SEC and ninth in the country.